– First published … April 16, 2017 –

 His book has gotten extensive coverage in world press, with a German edition due soon.
 You can find it easily on Amazon.

 Jack’s story is a rare peek behind the curtain into what it was like not only being a KGB spy here, but his personal conversion into an American.
 He juggled having two families, here and back in Germany, where it was told he had died to tie off his story.
 And many years later there was family reunification, with half-brothers and sisters all getting to meet for the first time.
 Jack shares it all – a made-in-America story – in his own way.

 To listen to the podcast, go to the Mike Harris show link.
 You can also download all of it there.

-Posted by Jim W. Dean, Managing Editor on April 16, 2017, With 2667 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on April 16, 2017, With 2684 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.